 The JSA is heavily regulated.
 Remember to make reservations 72 hours in advance, take note of the dress code and the youngest person in your group needs to be 12-years-old or above.

 How many landmines are in the DMZ?

 According to the Korea Times, there are one million landmines hidden inside the DMZ.
 They were installed during the Korean War, between 1950-1953.
 In 2018, efforts began to remove landmines from both sides of the DMZ.
-While there have been few accidents, mainly in the areas outside of the DMZ, you don’t need to worry about your visit.
-The entire region of the Demilitarized Zone has been secured and is safe for tourism.
+While there have been a few accidents, mainly in the areas outside of the DMZ, you don’t need to worry about your visit.
+The entire region of the Korean Demilitarized Zone has been secured and is safe for tourism.

-What can you do at the DMZ?
+What can you do at DMZ Korea?

-You will have the chance to literally walk through history as you cross the Bridge of Freedom, erected in 1953, used to liberate 12,773 prisoners!
+You will have the chance to literally walk through history as you cross the Bridge of Freedom, erected in 1953 and used to liberate 12,773 prisoners!
 Another sight not to be missed is the Third Infiltration Tunnel.
 Exploring the inside of the tunnel is arguably one of the most exciting parts of the tour.
-The tunnel is 1,635 meters-long, at two meters height and two wide.
+The tunnel is 1,635 meters-long, at two meters in height and two wide.
 It was discovered by South Korea in 1978.
 The original purpose of the tunnel was to allow the North to spy into the enemy camp.

 Who owns the DMZ in Korea?